Key points

 Is it possible to get a bad credit personal loan with guaranteed approval?

-In Australia, it’s not actually possible to get guaranteed approval for a personal loan if you have bad credit.
-Lenders have to comply with responsible lending obligations, which means they’re required to conduct an assessment on every applicant and make inquiries about your income, living expenses, any outstanding debts, why you want to borrow the money and whether you can afford to pay it back.
+In Australia, it’s not actually possible to get guaranteed approval for a personal loan if you have bad credit or otherwise.
+Lenders have to comply with responsible lending obligations, which means they’re required to assess every application, including making reasonable inquiries about your income, expenses, and debts, to check the loan isn’t unsuitable under responsible lending rules.

 Don’t apply for too many loans at once

-Every loan application you make is recorded on your credit report as a ‘hard inquiry’.
-Too many hard inquiries in a short space of time is a massive red flag to a lender and could further hurt your credit score.
+Every loan application is recorded on your credit report.
+Making lots of applications in a short period is a massive red flag and could further hurt your credit score.
 If you’ve applied for a personal loan, wait until you hear back from the lender to see if you’ve been approved or rejected.

 Check your credit score